McKinsey’s digital growth booster in B2B and what SMEs can learn from it

 • the traditional, personal and analogue

-• digital support for analogue activities and remote interactions
+• Digital support of analogue activities and remote interactions

-How these three approaches are sensibly combined is very individual - and therefore company-specific.
-Every B2B company is at a certain point in its digital transformation and the starting points and levers need to be analysed accordingly to ensure that investments are made in the right area.
+How these 3 approaches are sensibly combined is very individual – and therefore company-specific.
+Every B2B company is at a certain point in the digital transformation and the starting points and levers require appropriate analysis so that investments are made in the right area.

-The above example of a Swiss consumer goods manufacturer illustrates quite clearly that the number of sales and service channels used in the B2B environment has increased considerably in recent years and is approaching B2C requirements.
+The example of a Swiss consumer goods manufacturer shown above illustrates quite clearly that the number of sales and service channels used in the B2B environment has increased considerably in recent years and is approaching B2C needs.
 The diversification of channels helps to expand existing business and reach new target customers and markets.
 In addition to the usual suspects such as e-commerce or self-service platforms, the attractiveness of marketplaces should not be underestimated, depending on the industry.

-However, as the number of sales channels increases, so does the resulting complexity, the demands on the capabilities of the organisation, the consistency of the processes and their orchestration.
-These transformations therefore go beyond pure implementation projects and require appropriate support and lead time.
+However, the number of sales channels also increases the resulting complexity, the demands on the capabilities of the organization, the consistency of the processes and their orchestration.
+Thus, these transformations go beyond pure implementation projects and require appropriate support and lead time.

-This leads us directly to the last post in our blog series - the organisation and why people are ultimately always behind a successful transformation - regardless of whether it is digitally driven or not.
+This leads us directly to the last post of our blog series – the organization and why people are ultimately always behind a successful transformation – regardless of whether it is digitally driven or not.